Early days at the Warsaw computer bazaar

 Towards a real business

-Their first foray into the business world came in 1994, with the establishment of CDP.pl – the first member of the CD PROJEKT Capital Group (now outside of the Group’s control).
+Their first foray into the business world came in 1994, with the establishment of CDP.pl – the first member of the CD PROJEKT Group (now outside of the Group’s control).
 The company, originally named CD Projekt, focused on importing CD-ROM software releases from the United States.

 Marcin and Michał often recall spending long hours at the Warsaw computer bazaar, selling games shipped from abroad.
 Eventually they signed their first official distribution agreement with American Laser Games.
 More contracts followed, with such producers as Acclaim, Blizzard, Blue Byte, Interplay and Psygnosis.